Superannuation - Death Benefits - Nominating Beneficiaries

 An interdependency relationship may also exist where a close personal relationship exists between the two persons but because of a physical, intellectual or psychiatric disability, one or more of the other conditions are not met.
 The benefit can also be apportioned between any number of people as long as you provide details of those dependents and the specific share they should each receive.

 It is important to appreciate that only the nominees who are dependent at the time of your death can directly receive your superannuation.
 If you don't have any qualifying dependents then you should nominate either your legal personal representative or the executor of your will.
 If there are no other dependents, then the funds will be almost certainly distributed to your estate for disposition through your will.

 There also exist "non lapsing binding death benefit nominations" which, as the title suggests, are permanent nominations.
 These are not subject to the requirement that they be reviewed every three years, but not all funds will allow nominations of this nature.
 The concern is that nominations should be subject to regular review and a non-lapsing nomination risks funds being distributed in a fashion which reflects historical, rather than current, circumstances.

 Finally, you can also have a "non-binding nomination", which merely inform the super fund trustees about who are your preferred beneficiaries.
 In this situation you are merely indicating a preference, and the trustees still retain the discretion to make the final decision with respect to any distribution, taking into account your preferences.

-If there is any complexity at all in your situation, we suggest that prior legal and/or tax advice is sought in terms of making any binding nomination.
-Bear in mind that leaving superannuation funds to someone who is considered a non-dependent under tax law can attract significant levels of tax.
+If there is any complexity at all in your situation, we strongly recommend that prior legal and/or tax advice is sought in terms of making any binding nomination.
+Bear in mind that leaving superannuation funds to someone who is considered a non-dependent under tax law can attract quite significant levels of tax.